SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 Whereas those frequently used low level calculations like neumerical methods, statistical procedures, portfolio bactest and high level modelings like nowcast, black-litterman allocation, performance allocations are summarized accordingly in different pacakges under the library section.

 All these modules in data api and libraries fufill the first half of the goal.
 Previous codes can be used in large extend for a new idea hence fastening the implementation!
-Now it comes to the second half of the goal.
+Now it comes to the other part of the goal.
 Once there is some results in a project, it's usually the case that we want to check its performance in different scenarios.
 Like for a new portfolio construction method, get a function implemention of transforming input into a portfolio is just the first step, the logical next step is to have it calculated for different scenarios hincluding history and onging out of sample.

 This demand is handdled in the last part.
 Despite different models.
 They all can be abstracted in to a series of data calculation unit depending on each other that requires calculation upon certain event.
+For example, when it comes to the development of an equity strategy,

 ![System](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/system.png)